 - Return all to the pan: add the?sliced cooked sausages.
 Warm over medium heat.

-- Beat the eggs with the milk and season with salt, pepper and Merqu?n or paprika.
+- Beat the eggs with the milk and season with salt, pepper, and Merken or paprika.

 - Add the egg mixture to the pan, stir and cook 1-2 minutes until the egg is cooked.